-So what can you do when he doesn't love you back?
+So, what can you do when he doesn't love you back?

 In the first article, He Doesn't Love Me, we started to look at some excerpts from my Google Hangout, Loving Someone Who Doesn't Love You.
 Some were very illuminating.
 Let's look some more to see what we can learn about what to do when he doesn't love you back.

 So, instead of telling you the painful truth when he doesn't love you, he avoids it.

-Betraying your partner with someone else is never justified, no matter how “out-of-love” you are.
-Once you have crossed the bounds of your relationship and initiated an affair – physical or emotional – you have opened up a whole new world of problems.
-There is nothing about this that will make things better and no explanation that will make your partner say, “Oh, its okay then.”
+Once you’ve stepped outside your relationship and initiated an affair – physical or emotional – you’ve opened a whole new world of problems.
+There’s nothing about this that will make things better and no explanation that will make your partner say, “Oh, it’s okay then.”